ogradyc01/GoldenCheetah/General_UI-Layout-and-terminology.md

 _Note:_ The 'Side Bar' changes as different views are selected in the 'Scope Bar'.

-More information on the Side Bar in general and the variants per view is provided here: [Side Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Side Bar_General handling)
+More information on the 'Side Bar' in general and the variants per view is provided here: [Side Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Side Bar_General handling)

 ### Compare Pane

-... to be completed ...
+The 'Compare Pane' appears a the lower border of the 'Main View' if activated.
+It allows comparison of date ranges or rides and intervalls (dependent whether you are on 'Trends' or 'Rides').
+In 'Diary' and 'Train' the 'Compare Pane' is not available.

+More information on the 'Compare Pane' in general and the variants per view is provided here: [Compare Pane: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Compare Pane_General handling)